Edmund J. Davis: Civil War years

 In early 1861, Edmund Davis supported Governor Sam Houston in his stand against secession.
 Davis also urged Robert E. Lee not to violate his oath of allegiance to the United States.
 Davis ran to become a delegate to the Secession Convention but was defeated.
 He thereafter refused to take an oath of allegiance to the Confederate States of America and was removed from his judgeship.
 He travelled from Texas and took refuge in Union-held New Orleans, Louisiana.
 He next sailed to Washington, D.C., where President Abraham Lincoln issued him a colonel's commission with the authority to recruit the 1st Texas Cavalry Regiment (Union).

 Davis recruited his regiment from Union men who had fled from Texas to Louisiana.
 The regiment would see considerable action during the remainder of the war.
 On November 10, 1864, President Lincoln appointed Davis as a brigadier general of volunteers.
 Lincoln did not submit Davis's nomination to this grade to the U.S. Senate until December 12, 1864.
 The U.S. Senate confirmed the appointment on February 14, 1865.
 Davis was among those present when General Edmund Kirby Smith surrendered the Confederate forces in Texas on June 2, 1865.
 Davis was mustered out of the volunteers on August 24, 1865.

-In March 1863, Davis and his friend William W. Montgomery had heard that they were going to be arrested by Confederate Soldiers in Austin, Texas.
-Both Davis and Montgomery quickly gathered up a few of their things and headed to Hamilton Pool, just outside of Austin, where they hid out before deciding to meet up with other Union soldiers in Matamoros, Mexico.
-At the border, there were numerous reports that Confederate soldiers and Union soldiers would taunt each other across the border at night, sometimes getting into fights.
-After setting up camp in Matamoros, Montgomery discovered that Confederate forces planned to come across the border to arrest Davis.
-Montgomery raced back to the camp to try and warn Davis, only to find that Confederate soldiers were already there.
-The Confederates hanged Montgomery on the way back into Texas.
-Shortly after the war Davis petitioned Congress to instate a pension for Montgomery's widow.